musm/Amal.jl/README.md

 With support for `Float16`, `Float32`, and `Float64` types.
 In the future we plan support for `Float80` and `Float128` types (when they become available in Julia).

-Amal is an amalgamation of several open source math libraries, including SLEEF, Cephes, and Musl.
+Amal is an amalgamation of several open source math libraries, including SLEEF, Cephes, and Musl and includes custom implementations combining the best of breed ideas from these libraries.

 [![Travis Build Status](https://travis-ci.org/JuliaMath/Amal.jl.svg?branch=master)](https://travis-ci.org/JuliaMath/Amal.jl)